Press release · For immediate release

 Weight-loss injections are now part of mainstream healthcare in the UK.
 The question gaining urgency in the medical literature is not the number on the scale, but what the weight that disappears is made of.
 Peer-reviewed estimates suggest between 15 and 40% of the weight lost on GLP-1 medication is lean mass rather than fat, roughly a quarter in meta-analyses [1-3].
 And when treatment stops, as it did within a year for around 70% of patients in real-world analyses [6], the weight tends to return fatter than it left: in one year-long study, every kilogram of fat lost took 0.26kg of lean tissue with it, while every kilogram of fat regained brought back just 0.12kg [4,5].
 Drug companies are now racing to develop compounds that preserve muscle during treatment.
 Almost nobody, however, is measuring the problem in the patients taking the drugs today.

 From this week, one UK service is.
-Heracles Health, the clinician-led longevity and weight-loss platform, has become the first UK provider whose clinicians can see a live muscle-safety score for every patient, updated daily between appointments.
+Heracles, the clinician-led longevity and weight-loss platform, has become the first UK provider to pilot a daily muscle-protection score that patients and their care team can see between appointments, as an investigational metric reviewed alongside standard care.
 The scoring system, LeanShield, is built by ParrotPal Group and already runs inside consumer apps used by more than one million people.

 The gap it closes is structural.
 A typical weight-loss patient sees their prescriber a handful of times a year, while their body changes every week.
-A Heracles clinician opening the dashboard on a Monday morning can now see who held their protein target over the weekend, whose score has been sliding for a fortnight, and who needs a phone call rather than a routine review in three months.
+A Heracles clinician opening the dashboard on a Monday morning can see who held their protein target over the weekend and whose score has been sliding, and offer encouragement and support between scheduled reviews.

 "Five in six people in the UK don't have a gym membership [7], yet almost every weight-loss plan still starts with 'go to the gym'.
 That plan is written for an imaginary patient.
 We built ours for the real one: ten minutes at home, no kit, no cost.
 Three sets of squats while the kettle boils, wall presses, chair sit-to-stands.
 Each one flows straight into their score, so they see the payoff in real time.
 The muscle you lose doesn't wait for your next appointment.
 Now the care doesn't either."